DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 Step 2.
 Adding Scheduler to the Page
 ---------------------------------

-Create a directory to place your frontend HTML/CSS/JS files:
+Create a directory to place your front-end HTML/CSS/JS files:

 ~~~
 $ mkdir ./public